hyperledger/anoncreds-spec/spec/w3c_representation.md

     - So that `credentialSubject` property is always represented as an object entry, but not an array.
 - Credentials claims are always represented as key value pairs, where `value` is the `raw` value of CL credential attributes.
-    - encoded CL credential values are not included in the credential subject
+    - Encoded credential values are not included in the credential subject.
+Libraries implementing specification must use [the algorithm](https://github.com/hyperledger/aries-rfcs/tree/main/features/0592-indy-attachments#encoding-claims) to generate encoded values during the signature generation and proof verification.

 In the case of W3C AnonCreds credentials, the `credentialSubject` attribute looks the following: